enorman9/Coffe-Shop-Sales-Dashboard-Project/README.md

 Objective 3: Dynamic Dashboard
-  -In objective 3, the previously created pivot tables are then used to create the appropriate pivot charts that will make up our dynamic dashboard.
+  In objective 3, the previously created pivot tables are then used to create the appropriate pivot charts that will make up our dynamic dashboard.

-  -First, revenue by month was used to create a line chart, and transactions by day of week/hour of the day were represented as column charts and transactions by product category were displayed as a bar chart respectively.
+  -First, revenue by month was used to create a line chart, and transactions by day of week/hour of the day were represented as column charts, and transactions by product category were displayed as a bar chart respectively.
 These charts were then assembled into a cohesive layout, including space to display the top 15 product types through the means of...